aws-samples/aws-transcribe-captioning-tools/README.md

 ## More AWS Transcribe Tools for Video

-If you just want to create an SRT or a VTT file the tools directory contains Python code to convert AWS Transcribe JSON output and convert it into an SRT or a VTT file.
+If you just want to create an SRT or a VTT file the tools directory, contains Python code to convert AWS Transcribe JSON to an SRT or a VTT file.
 These files can be imported and used on web or desktop video players.

 ```shell
 python srt.py output_file_from_transcribe.json